mylivn-gmbh/backend-test-assignment/README.md

 #### Local filesystem
 * Each queue should be thread and inter-process safe.
 * Performance can be a trade-off here.
 When one consumer or producer is using the queue, other consumers and producers can wait for this queue.
+* Choose simplicity over complexity.
+You should not spend more than 2 hours for this implementation.

 #### Amazon SQS
 * Start this implementation only if you have everything else covered.